Cleaning Best Practices for the Arcade Industry

 • Dart Boards

-• Other surfaces such as game balls, devices for gameplay, tokens, etc.
+• Other surfaces include game balls, gameplay devices, tokens, etc.